' Debt Collector Calls - Law Offices of Robert M. Geller

 What Should You Do If You Receive a Call about Debt Settlement?

-Receiving calls from debt collectors can be so terrifying many people avoid even answering their phones if they know it’s from someone attempting to collect a debt.
+Receiving calls from debt collectors can be terrifying.
+Many people avoid even answering their phones if they know it’s from someone attempting to collect a debt.
 The majority of these calls are demanding payment, but there are times when debt collectors call to offer you something.
 Is this too good to be true?

 Debt settlement offers are a common strategy used by debt collectors to get payment for a portion of the money owed to them or their client.
-Sometimes these offers are legitimate.
-Some debt collectors even allow debtors to make settlement offers and if the offer is good enough, debtors are able to settle their debt for a portion of the total they owe.
+Sometimes, these offers are legitimate.
+Some debt collectors even allow debtors to make settlement offers.
+If the offer is good enough, debtors can settle their debt for a portion of the total they owe.

 But what about unsolicited debt settlement?
 Should you accept an offer for a lump sum settlement made by a collector?

-The idea of lowering interest rates on credit cards or reducing debt in some other manner might seem too good to resist, but chances are nothing positive will come of your accepting any unsolicited offers for debt settlement.
-In most cases, the person or company contacting you is pulling a bait-and-switch, and you are unlikely to benefit from anything to which you agree during the phone call.
+The idea of lowering interest rates on credit cards or reducing debt in some other manner might seem too good to resist.
+However, chances are nothing positive will come of your accepting any unsolicited offers for debt settlement.
+In most cases, the person or company contacting you is pulling a bait-and-switch.
+You are unlikely to benefit from anything to which you agree during the phone call.

-There are laws against debt settlement solicitations set out by the Federal Trade Commission (FTC), but debt collectors and settlement providers tend to ignore them, with little repercussions.
+There are laws against debt settlement solicitations set out by the Federal Trade Commission (FTC).
+However, debt collectors and settlement providers tend to ignore them with little repercussions.
 There are stories from consumers and attorneys about clients who received settlement offers with zero regard for FTC rules.

 For instance, debtors were given no information about the negative aspects of debt settlement, nor were they given an estimate of the total cost of settlement services.
 Debt settlement programs typically charge a fee, and if someone contacting you denies there are fees or is not upfront about the amount of those fees, you are being scammed.